-Faiza Bukhari leads the Arts Build Resilient Communities and Racial Justice program areas at the Walter & Elise Haas Fund where she supports efforts to uplift artists and arts organizations through trust-based practices, developing new initiatives, and elevating work that uses the arts as a powerful tool to address injustice in all its forms.
-She brings extensive experience in the nonprofit sector to the Fund and is passionate about transformative change in nonprofit organizations and across communities.
+Faiza Bukhari leads the Racial Justice and Arts Build Resilient Communities program areas at the Walter & Elise Haas Fund where she supports efforts to uplift artists, arts organizations, and BIPOC changemakers through trust-based practices, developing new initiatives, and elevating work that uses the arts and culture as powerful tools to address injustice in all its forms.
+Faiza is passionate about spiritually inspired transformative change in non-profit organizations and across communities.
 Before joining the Fund, Faiza served as the Director of Admissions for Saybrook University where she worked to redesign enrollment priorities and developed a new model for student achievement and success.
 She also ran the Department of Writing and Rhetoric at the State University of New York, Stony Brook, while she was a student there earning degrees in Comparative Literature and Cinema & Cultural Studies.